-EBIDTA is used to measure the productivity of a business by calculating how much it makes — its earnings — without taking into consideration expenses that, while real, are not part of the production process.
-These can include interest on loans, income taxes and depreciation, and amortization of capital goods.
-As such, EBIDTA effectively measures cash flow from operations and is used by accountants and financial analysts as part of their analysis of a company’s overall financial health.
+Business owners, lenders, and investors use EBIDTA to measure the productivity of a business by calculating how much it makes — its earnings — without considering real expenses that aren’t part of the production process.
+Expenses such as interest on loans, income taxes, depreciation of assets, and amortization of capital goods are among the excluded items.
+When you subtract items such as these, EBIDTA measures cash flow from operations effectively.

 In other words, it eliminates your financing and accounting decisions when looking at how well your business does to just look at your profitability instead of looking at how you’re funding your operations.
 EBIDTA shows how well your company can generate income without worrying about whether you’re using debt or equity to pay for it.
 This calculation also eliminates some of the expenses, such as depreciation, that don’t impact whether or not you’re able to generate revenue.
 It’s also a way to compare similar businesses equally without looking at how they’re financing the companies.
 Investors or potential buyers sometimes look at EBIDTA to make an investing or buying decision.

 Your accountant and financial analyst use EBITDA when they analyze the overall operating performance of your business.
 Working from your business income statement, they apply this formula: